element-plus/element-plus/website/docs/en-US/tabs.md

 Basic and concise tabs.

 :::demo Tabs provide a selective card functionality.
-By default the first tab is selected as active, and you can activate any tab by setting the `value` attribute.
+By default the first tab is selected as active, and you can activate any tab by setting the `model-value` attribute.

 ```html
 <template>